-This subject builds upon the concept of partitioning variance covered in the second level statistics subject.
-This subject will provide a revision of basic correlation and regression principles before introducing students to; i) partial correlation ii) standard multiple regression, iii) hierarchical multiple regression, iv) mediated regression, and v) moderated regression.
+This subject builds on topics covered in the second level statistics subject.
+It will revise fundamental correlation and regression techniques before introducing students to partial correlation, standard multiple regression, hierarchical multiple regression, mediated regression, and moderated regression.
 This subject also covers applied aspects of psychometrics concerning reliability and validity.

 |Faculty||Faculty of Society & Design|